Anthony Bird: Ordained ministry

 Bird was ordained in the Church of England as a deacon in 1957 and as a priest in 1958.
 He served his curacy at St Mary's Church, Stafford in the Diocese of Lichfield between 1957 and 1960.
-In 1960, he returned to his alma mater and was chaplain of Cuddesdon College for the next year.
+In 1960, he returned to his alma mater and was chaplain at Cuddesdon College for the next year.
 From 1961 to 1964, he was Vice-Principal of the theological college.

 From 1964 to 1968, while studying medicine at the University of Birmingham, he was a curate at St Wulstan's Church, Bournbrook.
 From 1968 to 1979, he held permission to officiate in the Diocese of Birmingham in addition to his work as a GP and then as an academic.
 From 1974 to 1979, he was Principal of Queen's College, Birmingham, an ecumenical theological college.
-At Queen's College, he led seminars in ethics, in addition to leading the training priests and ministers for a range of Christian denominations.
+At Queen's College, he led seminars in ethics, in addition to training priests and ministers for a range of Christian denominations.